 You may also notice the 2L vs. 3L descriptors of various jackets.
 Both of these construction types have a waterproof (but still breathable) membrane sandwiched by an exterior layer of material on the outside for durability and a lining on the inside to separate the waterproof/breathable membrane from your skin.
 The outside layer is then coated in a Durable Water Repellent (DWR) finish that keeps water from seeping in and adding weight as well as reducing breathability.
 This DWR can wear out with use, but is easily revived with special washes.

 In a 3L design, all three layers – inside, outside, and the waterproof membrane – are fused together, making for a single contiguous piece of fabric.
+This helps a jacket breathe better, and is also more durable as the waterproof membrane is protected both on the inside and outside.
 2L material has the outer two layers fused together and the inside liner hanging separately.
 2L material is also often used for insulated jackets, where that inside liner is replaced with layers of insulation.
-For backcountry touring, 3L material is far and away the top choice for increased breathability and reduced weight, whereas if you’re hitting the resort, 2L will do the job.
+For backcountry touring and high-performance skiing, 3L material such as that on the Rab Women’s Khroma Latokis far and away the top choice for increased breathability and reduced weight, whereas if you’re just getting some laps in on the resort, a 2L jacket like the Mountain Hardwear Firefall or the Norrøna Tamok will do the job.

 What is GORE-TEX?